Caution

 Getting set up), then make sure to use the

-same name and email address in debian/changelog
+same name and email address in debian/changelog entry as you have in

 your key.